Friday, December 28, 2018

 Blandness

 Jullien emphasizes that blandness is not only a quality found 'in the sense datum' but has to do with consciousness placing itself in a certain way with regard to the sense data.
 According to Jullien, it is not about what is seen as much as it is about how it is seen.
 Jullien writes that poetic blandness depends "on our senses' never leaning markedly in one direction or another" and our consciousness placing phenomena at a "distance" (2004, 108).
-Jullien describes that the perceiving mind attuned to blandness neither should "adhere" to phenomena nor "separate" itself from phenomena–as captured in the four-character phrase bùjí bùlí (不即不離)–
+The perceiving mind attuned to blandness should neither "adhere" to phenomena nor "separate" itself from phenomena–as captured in the four-character phrase bùjí bùlí (不即不離).

 This view of blandness comes very close to the unaesthetized view of yūgen, yet there is a difference.
 The primary goal of blandness seems to me to be minimizing emotional reactivity and facilitating a seeing with equanimity.
 The goal seems to be similar to the effects of śamatha: the stilling and elimination of emotions.
 It is about overcoming the 'need' for strong flavors, becoming free from likes and dislikes, and finding satisfaction and richness in that which has little or no taste.
 In this regard, blandness is very close to the aestheticized yūgen in which things are presented "almost without color or definite character" (Konishi quoted in LaFleur 1983, 99).
 Blandness is not, however, necessarily about seeing things as empty and indeterminate.
 If our original awakening is concealed by cognitive and emotional obscurations (jñeyāvaraṇa and kleśā-varaṇa), it seems to me that blandness targets the emotional obscurations: it leads to freedom from likes and dislikes.
 The unaesthetized yūgen, as its source in the Prajñāpāramitā sūtras makes clear, is instead targetting cognitive obscurations directly.